lesmana/gpl-summary-for-readmes/README.md

     That means you are free to use this program for any purpose;
     free to study and modify this program to suit your needs;
     and free to share this program (modified or not) with anyone.
-    If you share this program you must do so under the same license.
+    If you share this program (modified or not) you must do so under the same license.
     That means you must also share the source code (modified or not) and grant the recipient the same freedoms.
     For details see https://www.gnu.org/licenses/gpl-3.0.html